Federal-state financial relations

 COAG and CFFR are responsible for driving major reforms important to Australia’s future.
 Currently, they are participating in two major reviews through Commonwealth white paper processes:

 - White Paper on the Reform of the Federation, which is reviewing overlap between local, state and federal responsibility or involvement in the delivery and funding of public programs.

 - White Paper on the Reform of Australia’s Tax System, which is reviewing for fairness and simplicity, how much revenue is raised through tax at the state and federal levels and how it is raised.

-These white papers present the best opportunities in recent inter-governmental history for all governments to influence change and address the challenges faced by our federation.
-Treasury is actively working to ensure the reforms align with the Queensland Government’s objectives, that there is clarity of roles and responsibilities between the Australian and state governments, that Queensland’s revenue-raising ability is sustainable and efficient and that vertical fiscal imbalance (Word 30 K) (VFI) is minimised.
+These white papers present the best opportunities in recent intergovernmental history for all governments to influence change and address the challenges faced by our federation.
+Treasury is actively working to ensure the reforms align with the Queensland Government’s objectives, that there is clarity of roles and responsibilities between the Australian and state governments, that Queensland’s revenue-raising ability is sustainable and efficient, and that vertical fiscal imbalance (Word 30 K) (VFI) is minimised.

-Federalism White Paper
+Federation White Paper

-The Federalism White Paper seeks to clarify roles and responsibilities to ensure states are sovereign in their own spheres and reduce duplication between levels of government.
-Ensuring states have access to a sustainable and stable revenue base will also need to be considered and will link with the Treasury-led Tax Reform White Paper process.
+The Federation White Paper seeks to clarify roles and responsibilities to ensure states are sovereign in their own spheres and reduce duplication between levels of government.
+Ensuring states have access to a sustainable and stable revenue base will also need to be considered and will link with the Treasury-led Tax White Paper process.
 The key sectors under consideration for reform of roles and responsibilities are health, education, housing and homelessness.

 Tax Reform White Paper

 On 30 March 2015, the Australian Government released the first Tax Reform issues paper Re:think for public consultation.
 The Australian Government's issues paper has begun the consultation process for future directions of Australia's tax system, including state taxes.